SVAG-Bench: A Large-Scale Benchmark for Multi-Instance Spatio-temporal Video Action Grounding: Introduction

+This fragmentation is not a minor inconvenience; it is a structural barrier on the path toward embodied intelligence.
+Embodied agents and robotic perception systems require \emph{compositional action understanding}: the capacity to associate multiple co-occurring actors with their respective actions and to track each one across time, all from a single natural language instruction~\cite{gu2024context, zhang2020does, tang2021human}.
+Without a benchmark that probes this capability end-to-end, the field cannot determine whether a new model has genuinely acquired it or has merely learned to exploit the statistical regularities of narrow, single-referent datasets.
+The absence of a suitable evaluation standard is therefore not just a measurement problem; it actively conceals a capability gap that matters deeply for physical AI systems.

-To address these limitations, we introduce Spatio-temporal Video Action Grounding (SVAG) — a new benchmark designed to unify and extend prior tasks under a multi-instance, action-centric formulation.
-Unlike existing settings, SVAG requires the model to (1) detect all objects performing the queried action, (2) track their spatial positions across time, and (3) precisely localize the temporal intervals in which these actions occur.
-As shown in Fig.~\ref{fig:intro_svag}, given the query “A person is dancing in the open area,” \emph{multiple} individuals may satisfy the description simultaneously, and the model must recover both the spatial and temporal extents of each.
+To close this gap, we introduce \textbf{Spatio-temporal Video Action Grounding (SVAG)}, a new task and benchmark designed to operationalize holistic, action-centric video understanding.
+Unlike prior settings, SVAG requires a model to (1) detect \emph{all} objects performing the queried action, (2) track their spatial positions across time, and (3) precisely localize the temporal intervals in which those actions occur.
+Given the query ``A person is dancing in the open area,'' multiple individuals may satisfy the description simultaneously, and the model must recover the spatial and temporal extent of each one, as shown in Fig.~\ref{fig:intro_svag}.
+This formulation reflects the compositional and multi-agent structure of real-world scenes in a way that no existing paradigm captures.

-By introducing SVAG, we aim to move beyond isolated spatial or temporal grounding towards a holistic, action-grounded understanding of videos—one that reflects the true compositional and interactive nature of real-world scenes.

-To operationalize the SVAG task, we introduce \textbf{SVAG-Bench}, a large-scale benchmark explicitly designed for \textit{action-centric spatio-temporal grounding}.
-Unlike prior datasets that predominantly rely on static, appearance-based queries, SVAG-Bench focuses exclusively on \textit{what objects do} rather than \textit{how they appear}.
-This design choice fundamentally shifts the reasoning paradigm—from recognizing static entities to understanding \textit{motion patterns, temporal evolution, and inter-object interactions}.
-By compelling models to align natural language descriptions with dynamic events, SVAG-Bench promotes a deeper and more compositional understanding of real-world video content.

-The dataset was first manually annotated with {9,781} video–query pairs covering {480} distinct action verbs (including tense variations).
-To enhance linguistic diversity and coverage, we leveraged GPT-3.5~\cite{openai2023} to rephrase and augment the queries, expanding the dataset to {19,590} records encompassing {903} unique verbs.
-This extensive verb vocabulary promotes robust generalization across varied action semantics, ranging from atomic actions (e.g., \textit{The person walks inside the boat, The cat jumps up at the toy}) to complex multi-actor interactions (e.g., \textit{Horse is fighting with another horse, The chicken turns around and chases other chickens}).